ohnx/catbin/README.md

 ```

 Some form of web server must also be provided. catbin stores uploaded data as files in the directory.
 Simply serving the files should suffice.
+Pair it with [nginx-guess-mime](https://github.com/ohnx/nginx-guess-mime)
+to return the correct MIME types for the files, too!